-Ensuring the Sentinel-3 Mission performance in terms of an operational service with the best quality data for the users is a joint activity of ESA and EUMETSAT.
-An ESA/EUMETSAT joint Cal/Val plan (Rebhan et al., 2014b) is maintained to link the measurement uncertainties with the individual calibration and validation tasks performed by the various entities.
-As depicted in Fig. 5, a framework of entities has been set-up to deal with anomaly detection and investigation, online and offline instrument and product monitoring, calibration and validation, and product evolutions.
+Ensuring the Sentinel-3 Mission performance in terms of an operational service with the best-quality data for the users is a joint activity of ESA and EUMETSAT.
+An ESA-EUMETSAT joint Calibration and Validation Plan (Rebhan et al., 2014) is maintained to link the measurement uncertainties with the individual calibration and validation tasks performed by the various entities.
+As depicted in Fig. 5, a framework of entities has been set up to deal with anomaly detection and investigation, online and offline instrument and product monitoring, calibration and validation, and product evolutions.
 The Mission Performance Framework is a joint ESA-EUMETSAT construct operating according to mutually agreed rules.
 The activities are overseen by the joint mission management.
-Major changes in the data products services are only taken after endorsement by the Copernicus programme.
+Major changes in the data product services are only taken after endorsement by the Copernicus programme.